koiosonline/TDFA/termbase/readme.md

 #### ICO
 An Initial Coin Offering (ICO) is the cryptocurrency industry’s equivalent to an Initial Public Offering (IPO).
 An ICO is a fundraising mechanism in which new projects sell their underlying crypto tokens.<br/><br/>
 #### In the money
-"In the money" is an expression that refers to an option that possesses intrinsic value.<br/><br/>
+A call option is 'in the money' (ITM) if the market price is above the strike price.<br/><br/>
 #### Indicator
 Indicators in finance are statistics used to measure current conditions as well as to forecast financial or economic trends.<br/><br/>
 #### Indices
-Indices are a measure of a section of shares in the stock market.<br/><br/>
+Indices, or indexes, are a measure of a section of shares in the stock market.<br/><br/>
 #### Inflation
-Inflation is a sustained increase in the general price level of goods and services in an economy over a period of time.<br/><br/>
+Inflation is a sustained increase in the general price level of goods and services in an economy over a period of time.
+Think of 1$ not having the same purchasing power in 10 years time as it has today.<br/><br/>
 #### Insider trading
 Insider trading is an illegal form of trading in which somebody trades a stock of a public company and has non-public information on that stock.<br/><br/>
 #### International Monetary Fund (IMF)